Over 70% of businesses are pitched Search Engine Optimization, or SEO, services at least once per week.

 These accounts are assets specific to your business and are some of your most valuable resources.
 You should always own and have control over them.

 It’s possible the company could hold all of these accounts for ransom, and you might think: “So what?
 I’ll just create another one or have my new company do it for me.”
 But now all of the work and business intelligence you gathered and paid for will be lost, and you’ll have to start over again.

 The Symphony Agency

 There are no shortcuts to overnight, long-term success in SEO.
 Even if there were, it would be through gray hat or black hat techniques.
-And it’s only a matter of time until Google catches on and adjusts your rankings, or worse, applies a manual penalty.
+And it’s only a matter of time until Google catches on and adjusts your rankings back down to where they should be, or worse, applies a manual penalty that puts you at even worse rankings than before.
 Today’s gray hat is tomorrow’s black hat.
 It’s not worth investing your time and money into anything that seems too good to be true, because it is.